 All proceedings and records relating to a preliminary inquiry being conducted by the Ethics Board shall be confidential until a final determination is made by the Ethics Board, except:

-1. The Ethics Board may turn over to the Commonwealth's attorney or county attorney evidence which may be used in criminal proceedings.
+1. The Ethics Board may turn over to the commonwealth's attorney or county attorney evidence which may be used in criminal proceedings.

-2. If the Complainant or alleged violator publicly discloses the existence of a preliminary inquiry, the Ethics Board may publicly confirm the existence of the inquiry, and, at its discretion, make public any documents which were issued to either party.
+2. If the complainant or alleged violator publicly discloses the existence of a preliminary inquiry, the Ethics Board may publicly confirm the existence of the inquiry, and, at its discretion, make public any documents which were issued to either party.

 The Ethics Board shall make a determination based on its preliminary inquiry whether the complaint is within its jurisdiction and, if so, whether it alleges a minimal factual basis to constitute probable cause as to a violation of this ordinance.
-If the Ethics Board concludes that the complaint is outside of its jurisdiction, frivolous, or without factual basis, the Ethics Board shall immediately terminate the inquiry, reduce the conclusion to writing, and transmit a copy of its decision to the Complainant and to all officers or employees against whom the complaint was filed.
+If the Ethics Board concludes that the complaint is outside of its jurisdiction, frivolous, or without factual basis, the Ethics Board shall immediately terminate the inquiry, reduce the conclusion to writing, and transmit a copy of its decision to the complainant and to all officers or employees against whom the complaint was filed.

 If the Ethics Board concludes, based upon its preliminary inquiry, that the complaint is within its jurisdiction and contains allegations sufficient to establish a minimal factual basis to constitute probable cause as to a violation, the Ethics Board shall notify the officer or employee who is the subject of the complaint and may initiate a hearing to determine whether there has been a violation.

-COMMENT SECTION 38 (I): The reason Complainants are not permitted to withdraw their complaint is to prevent Respondents from pressuring them to do so.
-Once a possible violation has been brought to the Ethics Board's attention, it is not a proceeding of Complainant against Respondent, but an ethics issue for the city to determine.
+COMMENT SECTION 38 (I): The reason complainants are not permitted to withdraw their complaint is to prevent Respondents from pressuring them to do so.
+Once a possible violation has been brought to the Ethics Board's attention, it is not a proceeding of complainant against respondent, but an ethics issue for the city to determine.

 If a complaint is accepted or prepared pursuant to subsection (A), the Ethics

 Board must conduct an investigation.
-From this point on, the Complainant may
+From this point on, the complainant may

 not withdraw their complaint, although they may request that the